PapiLer/Reforestation/README.md

-## Did you know that ghosts call their true love their ghoul-friend?
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!